 Business consultants provide an analysis of the existing practices of a company and make recommendations for improvements.
 These professionals frequently specialize in one area of business management, such as human resources.
-For example, a hospital may hire a healthcare business consultant to help further develop its employee training programs or a distribution center may hire a logistics business consultant to streamline its shipping department.
+For example, a hospital may hire a medical business consultant to help further develop its employee training programs or a distribution center may hire a logistics business consultant to streamline its shipping department.

 Duties for business consultants generally begin with understanding what clients wish to improve or fix.
 This may include reviewing financial statements, evaluating competitors, and analyzing business practices.
-Once research is complete, business consultants may develop a new business model or prepare recommendations and present them to the client.
+Once the research is complete, business consultants may develop a new business model or prepare recommendations and present them to the client.